 Calculate Spending Money

-You will experience four distinct seasons during your studies at Dickinson State University.
-Fall (August-November) temperatures range from 40 F to 70 F. Winter (December- March) temperatures range from -30 F to 40 F. Spring (April- June) temperatures range from 50 F to 70 F. Summer (July- August) temperatures range from 70 F to 100 F. You will experience rain and snow.
-Fortunately, winter clothing can be purchased inexpensively in the US.
+You will experience four distinct seasons during your studies with us.
+Fall (August-November) temperatures range from 40 F to 70 F. Winter (December-March) temperatures range from -30 F to 40 F. Spring (April- June) temperatures range from 50 F to 70 F. Summer (July-August) temperatures range from 70 F to 100 F. You will experience rain and snow.
+Fortunately, you can buy winter clothing inexpensively in the U.S.

 Freedom from Tuberculosis

-On arrival to campus all students from high risk countries will be tested for tuberculosis.
-The required test if free and performed by DSU’s Student Health Services.
+On arrival to campus all students from high-risk countries will be tested for tuberculosis.
+The required test is free and performed by DSU’s Student Health Services.
 Any student found to have tuberculosis will be required to seek immediate treatment and meet our requirements to continue their studies at Dickinson State University.

-All international students are required to pay for mandatory student health insurance upon arrival to the university.
-The student is automatically billed for this health insurance.
+As an international student, you must pay for mandatory student health insurance when you get to DSU.
+The university will automatically bill you for this health insurance.

 Prepare for Living in the U.S.

 Education USA (a division of the U.S. Department of State) offers a pre-departure guide for students planning to study in the U.S.